 3. API versioning support

 API versioning support is a pivotal part of iPaaS integration.
-When a web application upgrades their API version, the relevant changes needs to be incorporated in the integration architecture as well.
-In such a scenario, it is important to check whether the iPaaS provider will be handling the API changes and versioning, or is it something you need to look into.
+When a web application upgrades their API version, the relevant changes also need to be incorporated in the integration architecture.
+In these scenarios, it is important to check whether the iPaaS provider will be handling the API changes and versioning, or if you will be responsible for upgrades and changes.

 4. Performance and scalability

 Scaling and performance are key areas to focus on when choosing an iPaaS.
-Even if you are a small organization which doesn’t work with bulk data currently, you may do so in future.
-So, always go for an iPaaS that can handle high volume of data with minimum or no latency.
+Even if you are a small organizations that doesn’t work with bulk data currently, you may do so in future.
+So rather than going for an iPaaS that caters to your current scaling requirements, always select an iPaaS that can handle your scaling requirements a couple of years down the line.
+Moreover, make sure that scaling doesn’t come at the price of performance.
+To get consistent or better results from your iPaaS, it is important that iPaaS performance remains constant at its highest scaling capability.
+In other words, the selected iPaaS should be able to handle a high volume of data with minimum or no latency.

 5. Data transformation

 When dealing with multiple applications and systems, you will inevitably run into a mismatch between outputs and inputs.
-To ensure data integrity in all of your applications, your iPaaS of choice needs to be able to handle all of your data transformation needs.
-A couple key features to look for are: data mapping, data transformations, and the ability to define your own functions for every input and output.
+To drive data integrity in all of your applications, your iPaaS must be able to handle all of your data transformation needs.
+A couple key features to look for are:

-Built.io Flow is one such iPaaS platform, recognized in Gartner’s Enterprise Integration Platform as a Service magic quadrant, for two consecutive years.
+Built.io Flow is a leading iPaaS platform, recognized in Gartner’s Enterprise Integration Platform as a Service magic quadrant, for two consecutive years.
 Take a look at the complete list of powerful features offered by Built.io Flow or drop us a line at firstname.lastname@example.org for any assistance.